halokaya67/heroes-sky-fight/README.md

 ## Description

 Heroes Sky Fight is an arcade game in which the player is trying to avoid or kill the enemies and catch the innocents falling down.
 The player needs to move horizontally to do all those things mentioned above.
 Also there will be med-packs on the screen to heal the player.
-After saving innocents a boss fight will happen.
+After saving innocents a boss fight will occure.
 In order to finish the game, the player needs to kill the boss.

 ## MVP (DOM - Canvas)